photopea/UPNG.js/README.md

 # PPNG.js
 PPNG.js is a small, fast and advanced PNG decoder.
 It is the main PNG decoder for [Photopea image editor](https://www.photopea.com).

-* light and small (8 kB unminified uncompressed)
-* Supports all color types (including Grayscale and Pallettes)
+* Supports all color types (including Grayscale and Palettes)
 * Supports interlaced images

 #### `PPNG.decode(buffer)`